solana-foundation/developer-content/content/guides/token-2022/required-memo.md

 ## Transfer and Memo Instruction

-Let's prepare the token transfer and memo instruction.
+Next, let's prepare the token transfer and memo instructions.

-First, build the instruction to transfer tokens from the `sourceTokenAccount` to the `tokenAccount` with the `MemoTransfer` extension enabled.
+First, build the instruction to transfer tokens from the `sourceTokenAccount` to the `tokenAccount` which has the `MemoTransfer` extension enabled.

 ```javascript
 // Instruction to transfer tokens